2 pounds(900g)chicken thighsskinless, boneless, diced into bite-size pieces

 On the Instant Pot press on SAUTE and melt the butter.
 Add the garlic and ginger, and cook until fragrant (about 1 minute).

 Add all of the spices, and the salt, stir, and cook for a minute.
 You might want to deglaze the pot at this point if the mixture is stuck to the bottom of the pot, just add a splash of water and scrape off any stuck bits with a wooden spoon.
-Then add the passata and a 1/4 cup of water.
+Then add the tomato sauce (passata) and a ¼ cup of water.
 Switch off the saute setting.

 Add the chicken thighs, give everything a mix.